robgraeber/heroku-buildpack-nodejs-bower-gulp/README.md

 -----

 - Set your Heroku app's buildpack URL to `https://github.com/timdp/heroku-buildpack-nodejs-gulp.git`
+- Run `heroku labs:enable user-env-compile` to enable environment variable support
+- Run `heroku config:set NODE_ENV=production` to set your environment to `production` (or any other name)
-- Add a Gulp task called `heroku` that builds your app
+- Add a Gulp task called `heroku:production` that builds your app
 - Serve your app using Express or whatever

 Credits